What is in this leaflet

 Other side effects not listed above may also occur in some people.

 Some of these side effects (for example, abnormal blood test results and certain kidney and liver conditions) can only be found when your doctor does tests from time to time to check on your progress.

 After using DALACIN C capsules

-Do not store your Dalacin C capsules, or any other medicine, in a bathroom or near a sink.
-Do not leave them in the car or on window sills.
+Do not store DALACIN C capsules or any other medicine in the bathroom or near a sink.
+Do not leave them on a window sill or in the car.
 Heat and dampness can destroy some medicines.

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.